rabentall/presentations/README.md

 Delivered to ACCU Oxford, September 2017.

+## Early experiences with Alloy

+Delivered to ACCU Oxford, February 2015.

 ## Learning and Applying the Personal Software Process

 Paper published in ACCU CVU 244, September 2012.